salmonkarp/salmonkarp.github.io/pages/cs1231s/assignment1_feedback.md

 This is essentially an indicator to you that you are meant to **CONTRADICT** this statement.

-Most did perfectly fine in contradicting individual cases, or even taking good shortcuts in doing so.
+Most did perfectly fine in contradicting individual cases, even taking good shortcuts in doing so.
 However a significant number gave the wrong conclusion.

 A very common conclusion is: